msalibian/S-FPCA/README.md

 S-estimators for Functional PCA
 ================
 Matias Salibian
-2016-08-20
+2016-08-31

 S-estimators for FPCA
 ---------------------

 This repository contains `R` code to compute S-estimators for Functional Principal Components Analysis as proposed in [Boente and Salibian (2015)](http://dx.doi.org/10.1080/01621459.2014.946991).

--   An example applying this method to a multivate (non-functional) data set (the octane data) can be found [here](octane.md).
+-   An example applying this method to a multivate (non-functional) data set (the octane data) (with a parallel computing implementation of our approach) can be found [here](octane.md).
 -   Code to reproduce the analysis of the mortality data in the paper can be found [here](S-FPCA-mortality-example.R).
 The data is in the file `FRA_Death_rates_1x2.txt`.

 The following script illustrates this method when applied to the well-known lip movement data.
 Click [here](http://www.stats.ox.ac.uk/~silverma/fdacasebook/lipemg.html) for more information on these data.
 We first load the necessary functions: